appscode/blog/content/post/kubedb-v2021.08.23/index.md

 ## Deprecating Previous KubeDB Releases

 KubeDB as a product has evolved quite a bit since [our decision to adopt an open/core model](https://blog.byte.builders/post/relicensing/) for the project last year and provide a sustainable future for the project.
 With this release, we are announcing the deprecation of all prior KubeDB releases.
 The previous versions of KubeDB operator will become unavailable by Dec 31, 2021.
 So, we encourage users to upgrade to the latest version of KubeDB.

+## KubeDB Operator uses `kubedb` namespace

+In previous releases, the KubeDB documentation will show KubeDB operator deployed in `kube-system` namespace.
+From this release, we have updated the documentation to use the `kubedb` namespace for installing the operator.
+This is generally recommended to deploy operators in their own namespace instead of `kube-system` namespace.
+But you can still deploy KubeDB is the `kube-system` namespace or any other namespace you like using Helm.

 ## What Next?